USB: Connectors

 The design is intended to make it difficult to insert a USB plug into its receptacle incorrectly.
 The USB specification requires that the cable plug and receptacle be marked so the user can recognize the proper orientation.
 The USB-C plug however is reversible.
 USB cables and small USB devices are held in place by the gripping force from the receptacle, with no screws, clips, or thumb-turns as some connectors use.

-USB Micro-B (left) and its predecessor USB Mini-B (right).
-These were commonly used on small devices until the creation of USB Type‑C.

 The distinction of A and B connectors was to enforce the directionality inherent in USB: The single host has Type‑A receptacles and each peripheral device has a single Type‑B receptacle.
 A hub provides multiple downstream-facing Type‑A receptacles and connects to the host through its single Type‑B receptacle (or a captive cable with a Type‑A plug).
 A hub may connect to the host either directly or through one or more additional hubs.
 Prior to Type‑C, USB On-The-Go allowed a device such as a smartphone to take either the host or the peripheral device role, with a single Type‑AB receptacle (Micro‑AB, superseded in 2014, or Mini-AB, deprecated 2007) that accepted both Type‑A and Type‑B plugs.

 USB connector types multiplied as the specification progressed.
 The original USB specification detailed Standard‑A and Standard‑B plugs and receptacles.
 These were originally referred to as simply Type‑A and Type‑B; they were renamed Standard out of necessity to distinguish from Mini and later Micro connectors.
 The data contacts in the Standard plugs are recessed compared to the power and ground contacts so that devices are safely electrically connected before the more delicate data communications circuitry is connected, preventing damage.
 Some devices operate in different modes depending on whether the data connection is made.
 Simple power sources do not include data connections, instead shorting the data contacts together, but allow any capable USB device to charge or operate through a standard USB cable.
 Charging cables provide power connections but not data, though the standard requires at least a USB 2.0 data connection capability.
 In a non-standard charge-only cable, the data wires are shorted at the device end; otherwise, the device may reject the charger as unsuitable.